Tips to prevent your mask from fogging up and leaking

 Many divers keep both a defogger and a cleaner in their kit but don't forget good old-fashioned spit.
 Don’t worry about others seeing you spit in your mask.
 Most people do it.
 Spit in the mask before diving and spread the saliva around the inside of the faceplate.
 Rinse with a little water.
 The saliva residue allows any condensation to wet the glass and form a continuous film rather than form droplets and fog up.

-If you’re like me and not keen on using your own spit, there’s good cheap anti-fog products available that do this for you.
+If you're like me and not keen on using your own spit, there are good cheap anti-fog products available that do this for you.
 Click here to see Amazon prices.

 It’s also normal to have to defog your mask between dives.
 Your spit will act as a de-fogger but will lose its effectiveness once you remove the mask at the end of the dive.